liangyy/finemapAim/README.md

 I use both of the meta-analysis scheme S^M1 and S^M2 as suggested by the paper.
 And we report the results of the scheme with smaller CS size on average.

+# Note

+It relies on the current screen shot of susieR (610b5bb754e9c9f970eef15a5a194fb9dc421caa).
+It matters since it relies on `susieR::susie_rss`.